peterjc/biopython_workshop/reading_sequence_files/README.rst

 The output shown here is truncated!

-**Excercise**: Count how many sequences are less than 100 amino acids long.
+**Exercise**: Count how many sequences are less than 100 amino acids long.

 **Exercise**: Create a modified script ``total_length.py`` based on the above examples which counts the number of records and calculates the total length of all the